 Another important example of matroids are linear matroids where E is a set of vectors and a subset is independent if the vectors contained in it are linearly independent.
 Linear matroids occur, for example, in the minimum cycle basis problem where the task is to find a minimum weight basis of the cycle space of a given graph with weights on the edges.
-This problem is an important building block in various real-world optimization problems such as, for example, in electrical networks, structural engineering, chemistry and biochemistry, and in periodic timetabling; see, e.g., [15] for details.
+This problem is an important building block in various real-world optimization problems such as, for example, in electrical networks, structural engineering, chemistry and biochemistry, and in periodic timetabling; see, e.g., [23] for details.

 Matroid Intersection.
 Matroids have even more algorithmic power than just that of the greedy method.
-ED-MONDS [3, 14] observed that also the (weighted) matroid intersection problem can be solved efficiently.
+Edmonds [6] (see also [22]) observed that also the (weighted) matroid intersection problem can be solved efficiently.
 That is, a maximum weight common independent set in two matroids can be found in strongly polynomial time.
-The matroid intersection problem has applications in many settings such as, for example, edge connectivity [5], survivable network design [1], constrained minimum spanning trees [12], and multicast network codes [11].
+The matroid intersection problem has applications in many settings such as, for example, edge connectivity [10], survivable network design [2], constrained [18] as well as degree-bounded [16] minimum spanning trees, and multicast network codes [17].

-The most prominent example of an optimization problem that can be formulated as a matroid intersection problem is the maximum weight matching problem in bipartite graphs.
-GIEL and WEGENER [9, 10] analyze evolutionary algorithms for the maximum matching problem (with unit weights).
-They show that (1+1) EA and RLS are (randomized) polynomial-time approximation schemes with an expected runtime of $O(|E|^{2\lceil 1/\epsilon\rceil})$ ; moreover they construct a class of bipartite graphs for which these algorithms need an exponential expected running time until they find an optimal solution.
+One of the most prominent examples of an optimization problem that can be formulated as a matroid intersection problem is the maximum weight matching problem in bipartite graphs.
+GIEL and WEGENER [14,15] analyze evolutionary algorithms for the maximum matching problem (with unit weights).
+They show that (1+1) EA and RLS are (randomized) polynomial-time approximation schemes with an expected runtime of $O(|E|^{2\lceil 1/\epsilon \rceil})$; moreover they construct a class of bipartite graphs for which these algorithms need an exponential expected running time until they find an optimal solution.
 Motivated by these results we prove in Section 4 that (1+1) EA and RLS are polynomial-time approximation schemes for the matroid intersection problem with unit weights (see also Table 1).
+Again, establishing a crucial property of the problem structure allows to extend the previous analysis for the special case to our problem.

 Our result for the unweighted matroid intersection problem cannot be generalized easily to the weighted case and also from the viewpoint of efficient algorithms it is known that the weighted version of the problem is somewhat harder than the unweighted problem.
-In Section 5 we prove that (1+1) EA and a slightly modified version of RLS are $\frac{1}{2}$ approximation algorithms for the weighted matroid intersection problem (see also Table 1).
+In Section 5 we prove that (1+1) EA and a slightly modified version of RLS are $\frac{1}{2}$ -approximation algorithms for the weighted matroid intersection problem (see also Table 1).
+The techniques used to obtain this result differ from those for the unweighted case and we are not aware of previous work for (other) special cases.

 NP-Hard Problems.
-The problem of finding a maximumsize common independent set in three or more matroids is NP-hard as finding a Hamiltonian circuit in a directed graph is a special case [13].
+The problem of finding a maximum-size common independent set in three or more matroids is NP-hard as finding a Hamiltonian circuit in a directed graph is a special case [19].
 On the other hand it is known that any independence system can be represented as an intersection of finitely many matroids and a vast number of combinatorial optimization problem falls into this category.
-In Section 6 we prove that (1+1) EA and (an appropriately modified version of) RLS are $\frac{1}{p}$ -approximation algorithms for the NPhard problem to find a maximum-weight independent set in the intersection of $p \geq 3$ matroids (see also Table 1).
-Note that the approximation ratio of $\frac{1}{p}$ is the same as that of the greedy algorithm [14].
+In Section 6 we prove that (1+1) EA and (an appropriately modified version of) RLS are $\frac{1}{p}$ -approximation algorithms for the NP-hard problem to find a maximum-weight independent set in the intersection of $p \geq 3$ matroids (see also Table 1).
+This result is a generalization of our $\frac{1}{2}$ -approximation for the weighted intersection of two matroids.
+Note that the approximation ratio of $\frac{1}{p}$ is the same as that of the greedy algorithm [20,21].